-Young Entrepreneur Challenge Fund - how to enter
+Young Entrepreneur Challenge Fund

 Women and young people are the future and backbone of agricultural development.
 Promoting agriculture as a business has gained currency in recent times to create more economic value and to encourage youth into agriculture.

 Agriculture has been supported by rapid developments in information and communication technologies (ICT).
 Across developing countries mobile financial services are booming.
 Likewise, social media and apps help farmers forecast the weather or know about market prices.
 In this time of COVID-19 these farmers need information they can trust to improve their livelihoods and protect their families.

 Access Agriculture is a non-profit organisation that supports the distribution of quality training videos to share practical knowledge on farming and food processing across the global South.
 Farmers in Latin America, Africa and Asia can learn from their peers on other continents.